sogodongo/King-County-House/README.md

 + The normality assumption of the model is satisfied based on the QQ-plot of the model residuals.
 Additionally, the scatter plot of residuals vs predicted values indicates that the residuals are centered around zero and exhibit random patterns, suggesting that the linear regression assumptions are reasonably met.

-+ The MSE values suggest that the multiple regression model is capturing some of the variation in the target variable, but there is still room for improvement.
-It's important to consider additional evaluation metrics and potentially explore other modeling approaches to further optimize the model's performance.
++ The low MSE and RMSE values demonstrate the success of this multiple linear regression model in predicting house prices in the King County housing market.
+These results provide confidence in the model's ability to estimate house prices accurately, which can be valuable for buyers, sellers, and real estate professionals in making informed decisions in the real estate market.

 ## 4.Recommenations